-A bully who repeatedly commits acts that are intended to annoy a victim (and which have no legitimate legal purpose) may face harassment charges.
-Harassment is broken into several categories depending on the seriousness of the bully's actions, with increasing penalties for more severe crimes.
+A person can face criminal harassment charges by repeatedly committing acts that are intended to annoy or alarm a victim (and which have no legitimate legal purpose).
+Harassment is broken into several categories depending on the seriousness of the defendant's actions, with increasing penalties for more severe crimes.

 Several defenses may apply to charges of harassment or stalking that end up in criminal court.
 If you have been charged with these or similar crimes, your lawyer may recommend several defenses, such as the following.

-You may be aware that your right to free speech is protected under the First Amendment to the United States Constitution.
-However, this right is not absolute; the state may limit free speech when it is considered a serious and imminent threat.
+You may be aware that your right to free speech is protected under the First Amendment.
+Your lawyer might be able to argue that your words and actions fall under a form of protected speech.
+For instance, you are allowed to voice your political opinion even if it's unpopular.
+But free speech has its limits.
+The state may limit free speech when it is considered a serious and imminent threat.

-Stalking and some degrees of harassment require that the victim was not only put in fear of some harm, but that this fear was "reasonable."
-This means that a typical reasonable person in the victim's position would have found the bully's behavior threatening.
-So if the victim was hyper-sensitive to actions that would not alarm an average reasonable person, the defendant may be acquitted of stalking or harassment charges.
+Stalking and some degrees of harassment require a victim's fear to be "reasonable."
+This means that a typical reasonable person in the victim's position would have found the defendant's behavior threatening.
+If the victim was hypersensitive to actions that would not alarm an average reasonable person, the defendant may be acquitted of stalking or harassment charges.

-As mentioned above, harassment occurs when the defendant engaged in behavior that both annoyed the victim and served no legitimate purpose.
-Some activities, such as legal protests or labor strikes, are therefore protected (so long as the participants do not break any laws during the activity), because while they may annoy the targeted audience, they serve a legally protected purpose.
+As mentioned above, harassment and stalking crimes must involve some form of intent and serve no legitimate purpose.
+Some activities, such as legal protests or labor strikes, are therefore protected (so long as the participants do not break any laws during the activity) because, while they may disturb the targeted audience, they serve a legally protected purpose.

 If you have been a victim of cyberbullying, your attorney will discuss specific causes of action that may apply to your case.